 The Swiss legislation governing the redistribution of work described above (second-tier subcontracting) places a duty of care on the primary contractor when assigning work to subcontractors (Sec.
 4. Art 8 O Dist).
-The primary contractor’s obligations include ensuring that the subcontractors entrusted with the performance of the work under the contract are likely to comply with working and wage conditions.
+In particular, the primary contractor’s obligations include ensuring that the subcontractors entrusted with the performance of the work under the contract are likely to comply with working and wage conditions.

 To be considered as such, self-employed workers must meet the requirements laid down by Swiss law (independence of means, autonomous organisation of work, etc.).
-During their secondment, these workers must be able to provide documents attesting to their self-employed status in the event of a check.
+As a matter of fact, during their secondment these workers must be able to provide documents attesting to their self-employed status in the event of a check.

-If the competent cantonal authority does not consider that the principle of autonomy of the self-employed worker is satisfied, the latter may be assimilated as an employee of the client.
+If the competent cantonal authority does not consider that the principle of autonomy of the self-employed worker as satisfied, the latter may be assimilated as an employee of the client.

-Another issue concerns the prohibition to work in conjunction with the client’s employees; as confirmed several times by the Labour Oversight Office, this situation is not permissible under Swiss Law, as it implies the non-satisfaction of the worker’s principle of autonomy (the worker be immediately considered as pseudo autonomous and, consequently, as a client’s employee).
+Moreover, a further issue concerns the prohibition to work in conjunction with the client’s employees.
+As confirmed several times by the Labour Oversight Office, Swiss Law considers this situation as impermissible, since it implies the non-satisfaction of the worker’s principle of autonomy.
+In such cases, the worker be immediately considered as pseudo autonomous and, consequently, as a client’s employee.

-Failure to comply with the minimum time limit of eight days for submitting the posting notification is punishable by a fine of up to CHF 5,000.
-Violations in terms of wage and working conditions can result in penalties for the employer up to CHF 30.000 and the prohibition to work in Switzerland.
+Violations in terms of wage and working conditions can result in penalties for the employer up to CHF 30.000.
+In this case, companies also risk the prohibition to work in Switzerland.